Field Epidemiologist: Job Description, Duties and Requirements

 Salary and Employment Outlook

 Between 2012 and 2022, employment for all epidemiologists could increase by 10%, the BLS predicted.
-In May 2012, median annual earnings for epidemiologists were $65,270, the BLS reported.
+In December 2014, median annual earnings for epidemiologists were $60,940, according to Payscale.com (www.payscale.com).

 Related to Field Epidemiologist: Job Description, Duties and Requirements